enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 ```

 Let's run our hook and see what's going on.
-Note that two native calls to `pthread_create` were hooked and thus we bypassed the security checks.
-Also notice that we want to avoid the calls when first and third arguments are set to zero and leave working others normal threads in the application.
+Note that two native calls to `pthread_create` were hooked and thus we bypassed the security checks (`init` and `anti_debug` functions).
+Also notice that we want to avoid the calls when first and third arguments are set to `0` and leave working others normal threads in the application.
 ```bash
 [20:07 edu@ubuntu hooks] > python run_usb_spawn.py
 pid: 11075